Intern, Monitoring, Evaluation, and Learning - Program Support

 Interns will be expected to maintain a level of confidentiality and discretion when working with sensitive information.

-Minimum Time Requirement: This is a full-time internship and interns should be available for a period of at least three-four months, beginning in May 2020.
+Minimum Time Requirement: This is a full-time internship and interns should be available for a period of at least three-four months, beginning in early September 2020.